gojekfarm/gojek-commons/README.md

 * Database migrations using [Flyway](https://flywaydb.org/)

 ### Amqp Support
-[gojek-commons-jpa](/gojek-commons-amqp) exposes a AmqpBundle with,
+[gojek-commons-amqp](/gojek-commons-amqp) exposes a AmqpBundle with,
 * Rabbitmq as message broker
 * Amqp Health check
 * Connection pool metrics
 * Support for retrying failed messages before dead lettering

+### Kafka Support
+[gojek-commons-kafka](/gojek-commons-kafka) exposes a KafkaBundle with,
+* Basic support for producing and consuming messages
+* Pool of consumers

 ### Cache Support
 [gojek-commons-cache](/gojek-commons-cache) exposes a AmqpBundle with,